Become a Member / Contribute to SBE Council

-In the States: At the state and local level, SBE Council is making its voice heard.
-We work with state and local allies on improving the policy climate in the states.
-SBE Council’s Annual “Small Business Policy Index,” which ranks the states on their environments for business start-up and growth, is now in its 19th year.
+In the States: SBE Council works with state and local allies on improving the policy climate in the states.
+SBE Council’s Annual “Small Business Policy Index,” which ranks the states on their environments for business start-up and growth, is now in its 2oth year.
 From this core Index, SBE Council produces a “Business Tax Index,” “Energy Cost Index” and “Health Care Cost Index” that measure the states on policies that affect the cost or burden in these specific areas.

 How Does SBE Council Keep You Informed and Updated?

 Small Business News – enews: SBE Council members stay updated through our weekly enews report.
-The e-newsletter includes important information about legislation, market trends, educational resources, “how to” tips, and other FREE or low cost training opportunities to help your firm grow and prosper during this challenging economic period.
-The weekly enews report will remind you about upcoming SBE Council events — for example, dates and times for regular webcasts and programming, and national or regional conferences.
+The e-newsletter includes important information about legislation, market trends, educational resources, “how to” tips, and other FREE or low cost training opportunities to help your firm grow and prosper in the competitive business environment.

-SBE Council staff will continue to produce cutting-edge and insightful analysis for our members, the media, and elected officials to help target audiences understand the impact of legislation, regulatory proposals, and the Administration’s policies on small business.
+ADVOCACY: SBE Council staff produces cutting-edge and insightful analysis for our members, the media, and elected officials to help target audiences understand the impact of legislation, regulatory proposals, and the Administration’s policies on small business.
 SBE Council delivers ACTION ALERTS to let you know when you need to contact your Members of Congress, the White House or take part in regulatory proceedings.

 The views and ideas of SBE Council members and staff continue to be in demand on Capitol Hill, and with elected officials and policymakers at all levels of government.
 “Influentials” in the media and the private sector tap into SBE Council analysis and staff expertise to help them grasp complex issues, and the impact of proposed policies on entrepreneurship.
 SBE Council will always have a seat at the table when issues impacting entrepreneurs are being discussed, debated or decided.